Many of the most frequent questions asked about ESA are listed below.Still have a question? Get in touch today.

 - Practicums start the month after the didactic is complete.

-- ESA arranges practicum placements for each EMT/PCP student:
+- ESA arranges practicum placements for each PCP student:

 - Clinical- 60 Hours